pytchlang/pytch-tutorials/ticket-vending-machine/tutorial.md

 {{< commit declare-global-money-received >}}

-And then when a `Money` clone is clicked, it should increase this `money_received` variable by that clone's own `value`.
+When a `Money` clone is clicked, it should increase this `money_received` variable by the clicked clone's own `value`.
 Remember we need to declare `global money_received` to tell Python we want to update a global variable.

 {{< commit accumulate-money-received >}}